Habji Gabji

 Habji Gabji is a 2022 Indian Bengali-language techno-thriller film written and directed by Raj Chakraborty.
-The film is jointly produced by Raj Chakraborty and Shyam Agarwal under the banners of Raj Chakraborty Entertainment and Srijan Arts respectively.
-The film is based on effects of online gaming on children and youth.
+The film is jointly produced by Raj Chakraborty and Shyam Agarwal under the banners of Raj Chakraborty Entertainment and Srijan Arts, respectively.
+The film is based on the effects of online gaming on children and youth.
 The film features Subhashree Ganguly, Parambrata Chatterjee and Samontak Dyuti Maitra as lead characters.

 Synopsis

-Ahana and Aditya are a workaholic couple who don't get much time to spend with their son Anish a.k.a.
-Tipu because of their work schedule.
-So Aditya introduces him to mobile gaming, but as time passes and he enters into teen age he gets more addicted and even aggressive following to arrival of online gaming (like Pubg or FreeFire).
+Ahana and Aditya are a workaholic couple who don't get much time to spend with their son Anish, nicknamed Tipu, because of their work schedule.
+So Aditya introduces him to mobile gaming, but as time passes and he enters his teenage years, he gets more addicted, and even aggressive, following the arrival of online gaming (like PUBG or Free Fire).
+After being sent to the hospital due to a severe anxiety attack, his parents start blaming each other, eventually realizing the consequences of their negligence.
+However, it is too late, as they cannot help him even with the help of psychiatrists.